Digging Deeper to Protect the Rights of DUI Victims

 Drunk driving is a serious problem across the nation.
 It is one of the leading causes of serious injuries or death on the roads.
 According to the National Highway Traffic Safety Administration, somebody in the U.S. is killed in a drunk driving accident approximately once per hour.

-If you or a loved one has been devastated by a drunk driving accident, the Charleston lawyers at Mark C. Tanenbaum, P.A., can help you obtain the financial recovery you need to get your life back in order.
+If you or a loved one has been devastated by a drunk driving accident, the Charleston lawyers at the Law Office of Mark C. Tanenbaum, P.A., can help you obtain the financial recovery you need to get your life back in order.
 Our firm has protected the rights of injury victims in South Carolina for more than 40 years.
 With more than 100 years of collective experience, our lawyers have the litigation experience and legal know-how to make a positive difference in your life.

 Identifying Every Potentially Liable Party And Holding Them Accountable